-Sometimes a witness will get the at-fault driver's license plate number, or will pursue the at-fault driver until the driver either stops or reaches a destination to which the police may be summoned.
+- Sometimes a witness will record the at-fault driver's license plate number, or will pursue the at-fault driver until the driver either stops or reaches a destination to which the police may be summoned.

 A large number of hit-and-run drivers flee the scene because they are uninsured, and even if later identified they may not have any insurance coverage or assets against which an award of damages could be recovered.

 People injured in a hit-and-run collision often end up recovering for their injuries through appropriate provisions of their own auto insurance policies.